Spangler Candy Company

-The Spangler Candy Company is a privately owned international confectioner that has been manufacturing and marketing candy since 1906.
+The Spangler Candy Company is a privately owned confectioner that has been manufacturing and marketing candy for more than a century.
 Headquartered in Bryan, Ohio, Spangler's products include lollipops, candy canes, and marshmallow circus peanuts.
-Spangler brand names include Dum Dums, Saf-T-Pops, Whistle Pops, Spangler Candy Canes, and Spangler Circus Peanuts.
-Dum Dums were invented in 1924, and Spangler purchased the rights and equipment in 1953.
+Spangler brand names include Dum-Dums, Bit-O-Honey, Necco Wafers, Sweetheart Candies, Spangler Candy Canes, Spangler Circus Peanuts and Canada Mints.
+Dum-Dums, the company's most recognized brand, were invented in 1924, and Spangler purchased the rights and equipment in 1953.
 The small multicolor lollipops are popular as free giveaways.
 In 2018, Spangler bought various assets and brands from the defunct Necco, retaining the rights to Necco Wafers, Sweethearts conversation hearts, and Canada Mints.
 In 2020, Spangler bought the rights to Bit-O-Honey from Pearson Candy Company.

-Spangler also sells a variety of mint candy, hard candy, dextrose candy, and caramel candy.

 Spangler is the second largest employer in Bryan, Ohio.
-Spangler gives Bryan its identity as the "Dum Dum Capitol of the World".
-The company produces approximately 45% of the candy canes sold in the United States and produces over 12 million Dum Dums per day.
+Spangler gives Bryan its identity as the "Dum-Dums Capital of the World" and the largest manufacturer of candy canes in the country.
+The company produces approximately 45% of the candy canes sold in the United States and produces over 12 million Dum-Dums per day.

 History

-Spangler Candy Company was established August 20, 1906 when Arthur G. Spangler purchased the Gold Leaf Baking Company of Defiance, Ohio for $450 and moved it to 204 W. High Street in Bryan, Ohio.
+Spangler Candy Company was established August 20, 1906 when Arthur G. Spangler purchased the Gold Leaf Baking Powder Company of Defiance, Ohio, for $450 and moved it to 204 W. High Street in Bryan, Ohio.
 The new company was named Spangler Manufacturing Company and produced baking soda, baking powder, corn starch, laundry starch, spices, and flavorings.

 In 1908, Ernest Spangler joined the company and suggested adding candy to the product line.
-In 1911, the Spangler Coconut Ball became the first candy manufactured by Spangler.
-In 1913, the business moved to its present location on N. Portland Street in Bryan, Ohio.
+In 1911, the Spangler Cocoanut Ball became the first candy manufactured by Spangler.
+In 1913, the business moved to its present location on North Portland Street in Bryan, Ohio.
 In 1914 Omar Spangler joined the company, bringing mechanical & bookkeeping knowledge.
-Spangler manufactured: Creme Peanut Clusters, Coconut Balls, Bryan Drops, hand-dipped chocolates, chocolate bars, ice cream cones, soda pop, and cough drops.
+In those early years, Spangler manufactured: Creme Peanut Clusters, Cocoanut Balls, Bryan Drops, hand-dipped chocolates, chocolate bars, ice cream cones, soda pop, and cough drops.